 - A review of the educational/related service(s) to which the report pertains, including a description of the student’s response to the service and/or current levels of performance;

-- The extent to which progress is sufficient to enable the child to achieve the annual goals and the extent to which that progress is sufficient to enable the student to achieve the goals by the by the end of the IEP period; and
+- The extent to which progress is sufficient to enable the child to achieve the annual goals and the extent to which that progress is sufficient to enable the student to achieve the goals by the by the end of the IEP period.

 Additional areas to consider for progress reports include:

-- Academic achievement and learning characteristics, including the current level and development in cognitive skill areas, including rate of progress in acquiring skills and information, and preferred learning style;
+- A description of the student’s academic achievement and learning characteristics, including rate of progress in acquiring skills and information and preferred learning style.

-- Progress is reported to parents in a manner that is understood by them (e.g., jargon-free) and is objective, not subjective.
+- Progress is reported to parents in a jargon-free manner that can be understood by them; reports should be objective, not subjective.

-- Specific data is included in measurable terms regarding the extent to which the student is progressing towards meeting annual goals.
+- Specific data is included in measurable terms regarding the student’s progress towards meeting annual goals.